biggreenogre/mm2/README.md

 Add Recognition of Apple Magic Mouse 2 to **Ubuntu Trusty**

-* The magicmouse module produced by these tools **will _not_ provide anything that the _default Ubuntu mouse driver_ already provides**.
+* The kernel module produced by these tools **will _not_ provide anything that the _default Ubuntu mouse driver_ already provides**.
+* **The MM2 will still only function as a basic 2-button mouse!**
+... but it WILL be using the hid_magicmouse kernel module.
 * The install script is _only_ tested on **Ubuntu Trusty (14.04) LTS**.
-It may work on other distros with appropriate changes.
+It may work on other relases/distros with appropriate changes.
+YMMV
-* **The MM2 will still function as a basic 2-button mouse!**
-... but it WILL be using the hid_magicmouse module.
 * **The script is provided as-is with no guarantee whatsoever.**

-These tools are intended for use by developers familiar with kernel module development and tinkerers who wish to experiment with the Linux magicmouse kernel module on _Ubuntu Trusty_.
+These tools are intended for use by developers familiar with kernel module development and tinkerers who wish to experiment with the Linux hid_magicmouse kernel module on _Ubuntu Trusty_.
 If you are comfortable writing BASH scripts and are familiar with the process for compiling and debugging custom kernels and modules, please read on.
-Otherwise **STOP HERE, NOW**.
+Otherwise, **STOP HERE, STOP NOW**.